cloudaware/compliance-policies/ce/ca/azure/storage/private-endpoints-used-to-access-storage/description.md

 ## Impact

-There is no cost in deploying VNets between Azure resources.
-If improperly implemented, it may result in loss of critical network traffic.
+A Private Endpoint costs approximately US$7.30 per month.
+If an Azure Virtual Network is not implemented correctly, this may result in the loss of critical network traffic.

 ## Audit

 ### From Azure Portal

 1. Open the `Storage Accounts` blade.
-2. For each listed Storage Account, click on the `Networking` blade.
+2. For each listed Storage Account, perform the following check.
+3. Under the Security + networking heading, click on `Networking`.
-3. Click on the `Private Endpoint Connections` tab at the top of the networking window.
+4. Click on the `Private Endpoint Connections` tab at the top of the networking window.
-4. Ensure that for each VNet that the Storage Account must be accessed from, a unique Private Endpoint is deployed and the Connection State for each Private Endpoint is `Approved`.
+5. Ensure that for each VNet that the Storage Account must be accessed from, a unique Private Endpoint is deployed and the Connection State for each Private Endpoint is `Approved`.

 Repeat the procedure for each Storage Account.